THE SLOT BUZZ GUIDE TO UK SLOT BONUSES

 No Deposit Bonus Example – Some casinos are currently offering £10 free – no deposit needed – for new customers.
 To qualify for this bonus all you need to do is register with the site. £10 will automatically be credited to you.

 HINT – Usually when you register you will also need to verify your identity by entering your credit or debit card details.
 Don’t be put off by this.
 You are not making a deposit.
-Some casinos use debit or credit card as a method of account verification and they want to make sure the address details you register your account under match those of your payment method.
+Some casinos use your bank card as a method of account verification and they want to make sure the address details you register your account under match those of your payment method.

 You can check our list of Free £10 No Deposit Offers to find out where you can play for free without a deposit.